VLXE/Equia.Python.Demo/README.md

 ## Run the flash sample

-First edit the file: shared_settings.py with the user id and access secret you obtained from VLXE
+First edit the file: shared_settings.py with the access key you obtained from VLXE
 ```
-user_id=
-access_secret=
+access_key=
 ```
 Open the file flash_sample and have a look at the code.
 The pypi library: Equia provided by VLXE containes a lot of helper classes to get you started fast.